Aldol condensation of aldehydes and ketones, mechanism

 • Reaction between formaldehyde molecules and formed nucleophiles by 4-pentanone molecules

-what aldehyde does not work in a aldol condensation?
+What aldehyde does not work in a aldol condensation?

 Aldehydes without alpha carbon and alpha hydrogen does not have the ability to do aldol condensation.
 As examples, formaldehyde and benzaldehyde can be given.
 Formaldehyde does not have alpha carbon and benzaldehyde does not have alpha hydrogen.